SachQL/UberDataNYC/README.md

   ```

 **6. likewise, we need to remove the units from our distance column and convert this into a Distance data type.**
-- Update distances in meters to kilometers
+- Update distances in meters to kilometres

   ```sql
       UPDATE combined_data